 - Provide a forum for educational experiences outside the classroom atmosphere.

-- State Student Advisory Committee (SSAC) Representative – Kim Johnson
+- State Student Advisory Committee (SSAC) Representative – Janelle Schwarting

 SGA meets weekly during the fall and spring semesters.
 Meetings are currently held on Tuesdays from 12:00 - 1:00pm.
 Any student may attend.
 Minutes for these meetings will be available within two weeks of each meeting.
 Contact SGA’s Advisor, Dan Balski, for more information: dan [dot] balski [at] arapahoe [dot] edu (dan[dot]balski[at]arapahoe[dot]edu).

 SGA Positions and Responsibilities

 - The President of SGA is the students' voice to campus administration.
 The President communicates with individuals and groups to ensure that the needs of our students are heard.
 The President also coordinates and presides over all SGA meetings.

 - The Vice President performs the duties of the President in the President's absence.
 The Vice President assists the President in managing the operations of the organization and is responsible for SGA outreach events and programs.